Both the Report Stage and Third Reading of the Secure Tenancies (Victims of Domestic Abuse) Bill took place on Tuesday 8 May 2018.

 The House of Commons Library produces briefing papers to inform MPs and their staff of key issues.
 The papers contain factual information and a range of opinions on each subject, and aim to be politically impartial.

-The Library has published a briefing paper for the Second Reading.
+The Library has published the following briefing papers for the Bill:

 Follow the @HouseofCommons on Twitter for updates on the UK House of Commons Chamber.